 I started drawing at 1 ½ years old.
 Unfortunately, I drew all over my aunt's door during a sleepover.
 That was my last sleepover at her house.

 After college, I only created sparingly.
 I was uninspired.
 After the ending of my 14-year marriage in 2016, I realized that something was missing.
 I needed to paint.
 I now know I cannot go a day without being creative.
 Art completes me as well as made me fall in love with myself.
 I have been anti-racist since my college days and recently was placed on the Racial and Social Justice Initiative Core Team at DAI where I work as an IT professional.

-I would say my paintings have been described as fractured glass or mosiac-like in quality.
+My abstract paintings have been described as fractured glass or mosiac-like in quality.
+To me, they are organic and flowing from an intuitive source.
 I am influenced by Picasso, Braque, Dali, and Kahlo.

 My work focuses on abstracts of landscapes, portraits, and figurative paintings.
 I use a mixture of textures, including oil paint, oilstik, cold wax, fabric, paper, and found objects woven together.
 My process starts with a feeling, emotion, or notion.
 These thoughts are written as words on the canvas as a base and then paint is applied in an intuitive manner where colors are chosen and melded together.

 I want the viewer of my art to connect with it in a personal way.
 My intention is inconsequential if they have been moved by the particular story it creates for them.